ProtocolONE/ptah-docs/content/docs/size.md

 {{< figure src="/images/spacing3.png">}}

 You can customise the padding and margin of any element.

 {{< hint >}}
-To edit indents for a section or a block, hover over and click the *Settings icon* at the top-right.
+To edit indents for a section, block or element, open its properties.

 You can update an element's indents right on Settings Panel after selecting the element.